2019 Curecoin Model (White Paper draft – English)

 Curecoin’s current model is based closely on the Bitcoin Proof of Work (PoW) model, but with a few key differences.
 Unlike Bitcoins PoW system that uses miners to hash mundain mathematical problems to secure the blockchain; Curecoin uses the automated distribution system from cryptobullionpools.com to reward miners who contribute computational power to our select DCN(s), a fair share based on the percentage of the computational power they give to the network.
 We then use a Proof of Stake (PoS) system, similar to PeerCoin, to reward those who contribute to the security of the blockchain which is a much more (environmentally/power) efficient way to secure the blockchain.

 For further distribution details, please see:

-Currently the Curecoin team has only one DCN, Stanford University’s [email protected] project.
+Currently the Curecoin team has only one DCN, Stanford University’s [email protected] project (now part of WUSTL).
 However Developer Maxwell Sanchez has been working on a new system to introduce more DCNs to our system and we will announce in more detail about these as they develop.
 This expands our focus beyond [email protected], creating a versatile rewards system for DCNs of many types.
 This new, secure system is cutting edge in its technology that we believe it will be resistant to attacks, even from quantum computers, due to the use of cryptographic primitives which aren’t based on mathematical trapdoor functions.

 The Curecoin 1.x technology has now evolved into Curecoin 2.0+.
 Features that have been added from the older 1.x include better seed node resolution, fork prevention and checkpointing upgrades, an “Easy Stake” user friendly update, UI improvements and more.
 There is development started for advanced features such as document storage and accounting features.

 Curecoin, like other similar platforms, can be used for General Exchange and exchange for goods or services.
 This means that the theoretical use case is unlimited.